Seaton Tramway: Works cars

 The tramway also operates a number of works cars for transport and engineering functions.
 These include a number of freight wagons (flat beds, open drop-sides, and tipper wagons), and also specialist engineering vehicles such as a hydraulic hoist trailer (with cherry picker), overhead works trailer, and welding trailer.

 The tramway formerly operated a diesel locomotive for works trains.
 This engine, Ruston and Hornsby 4wDM works number 435398 of 1959, was named Claude.
 The locomotive was disposed of in 2002, and moved to the Devon Railway Centre.

+Other cars

+In 2024, Tram Car 23 returned to the ownership of Seaton Tramway, 75 years after it had been built by Claude Lane.
+It was the first working tramcar in the history of Modern Electric Tramways, and operated in Rhyl and St Leonard's.
+When the tramway operations expanded and Lane's trams became larger, running on 2 ft Gauge, Tram 23 was sold into private ownership.
+It first went to ownership in Scotland, before being handed over to Merseyside Tramway Preservation Society where it was restored for the first time.
+Later, it was purchased by Denis Butler, who ran the tram in his garden in Warrington.
+Upon Butler's death in 2023, it was his wish that it would return to Seaton Tramway.
+In September 2024, a team from Seaton Tramway collected the tram and brought it to Devon, to sit on display in Seaton Station.